UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 A. Employers must pay their workers at least the state-mandated minimum wage, even if they are in training.
 There are, however, some notable outliers, such as specific educational programs in which the rates may be lower.
 You should read the terms and conditions before signing the job contract.

-• Q. Does the minimum wage for part-time jobs stay the same?
+• Q. Does the average part time salary in UK stay the same?

 • Q. Are there any people who don’t have to pay the minimum wage?